larisa-gheorghe/vue-learning/Vue.md

 - calling `event.preventDefault()` is standard in most apps because you may not want the default browserbehavior to affect your app
 - the event modifiers feature modify the way an event is handled
 - documentation: [Events](https://v3.vuejs.org/guide/events.html)
-- they can be used by adding a dot after the event name; this dot is followed by the modifier you'd like touse:
+- they can be used by adding a dot after the event name; this dot is followed by the modifier you'd like to use:
         `<input type="text" :value="lastName" @input.prevent="updateLastName('Last name event triggered!',$event)">`
 - adding this is the equivalent of calling the prevent default method in our function